GandhiCloudLab/websphere/02-more-installation-full/readme.md

 </details>

-## 9. Conclusion
+## 10. Conclusion

-In the WAS ND, you can able to deploy the Java 17+ applications using the `Managed Liberty Server` and `MoRE feature pack` successfully.
+In the WAS ND, you can able to deploy both Java8 and Java 17+ applications using the `Managed Liberty Server` and `MoRE feature pack` successfully.